 - Each family member will then get an email link which will take them through to an application form.

-- Once your family members have submitted their individual applications, your IVHQ Program Manager will respond within 48 hours and provide guidance on your next steps.
+- Once your family members have submitted their individual applications, your IVHQ Program Manager will respond within 48 hours and provide guidance on the next steps.

-No doubt you have have some questions around your safety while abroad.
-IVHQ programs are tried and tested by thousands of volunteers every year.
+IVHQ has supported more than 113,000 travelers to volunteer abroad since 2007.
 Our outstanding safety systems and track record set us apart - we are the world’s safest organization.
-Having placed 112,000+ volunteers abroad, we’re always happy to speak with you to ensure that all of your questions are answered and that you feel comfortable with your family volunteer trip plans.
+We’re always happy to speak with you to ensure that all of your questions are answered and that you feel comfortable with your family volunteer trip plans.
 Through our online safety training, comprehensive information booklets, ongoing support from experienced Program Managers, and round-the-clock support from our in-country teams - volunteers are well supported to make the most of their time abroad.